innovationOUtside/tm129-robotics2020/content/06_Robot_Lab/Section_00_03.md

 If you have not spent too much time on this notebook already, or if perhaps you fancy a play over a coffee break at some other time, see if you can create a network that can separate these groups.
 Don't spend too much time on it though!
 (It can get quite addictive when you try...)

-If you find an architecture that appears to work well without too many underused neurons (particularly low sets of input and/or output weights) across mutliple resets (i.e. reset initial weights and training runs) please feel free to share the details on the module forums and put those who haven't has as much luck out of their misery!
+If you find an architecture that appears to work well without too many underused neurons (particularly low sets of input and/or output weights) across mutliple resets (i.e. reset initial weights and training runs) please feel free to share the details on the module forums and put those who haven't had as much luck out of their misery!

-Note that if you have a network with a large number of hidden neurons, sometimes the boundary lines the trained netwrok generates seem to try to fit round the data "too well" (that is, the boundary line shape gets very wiggly around certain points to take account of them).
+Note that if you have a network with a large number of hidden neurons, sometimes the boundary lines the trained network generates seem to try to fit round the data "too well" (that is, the boundary line shape gets very wiggly around certain points to take account of them).
 This is know as "overfitting" and causes the network not to generalise so well: that is, when presented with a pattern it has not seen before, it can't broadly, or "gernally" see which group it is likely to fall into based on its training.

 If you end up taking the OU module *TM358 Machine learning and artificial intelligence*, which looks at machine learning techniques in more depth, you will learn in much more detail about neural network pathologies such as overfitting.